SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services88/User/index.md

 Interface for the User Agent
 User administration
-<br />**Online Restricted:** This agent is not available in Online by default.
+<para /><b>Online Restricted:</b> This agent is not available in Online by default.
 User management is not allowed for partner apps.

 Download [WSDL file for Services88/User](../Services88-User.md) if you need to generate your own proxy code.